fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 ## <a id="accessing-projects"></a>Accessing Projects

-We’re going to add some code that displays projects for the logged in user as a dropdown list.
+We're going to add some code that displays projects for the logged in user as a dropdown list.
 Inside of index.html, insert a new div containing a select element just before the logout div (as shown below):

 ```html
 <div id='actions'>